Call It Conspiracy

-Call It Conspiracy is Dozer's third album, released 16 September 2003 on their managers label Molten Universe.
+Call It Conspiracy is the third studio album by the Swedish stoner rock band Dozer, released on 16 September 2003 through Molten Universe.
+The album was produced by Chips Kiesbye, known for his work with bands such as the Hellacopters and their album High Visibility, which was noted by Dozer as reason for wanting to work with him.
+The band released the 7" vinyl single "Rising B/W the Wreck" on November 24, 2003.
+In support of the album, Dozer toured with Clutch and Spiritual Beggars on the European leg of their Monstergroove 2003 tour.
 The album was reissued on March 20, 2020, through the label Heavy Psych Sounds Records.
-For this album they worked with Swedish producer Chips Kiesbye, famous for his work with bands such as the Hellacopters on their album High Visibility which was noted by the band as reason for wanting to work with him.
-They released the 7" vinyl single Rising B/W the Wreck on November 24, 2003.

-In support of the album they toured with Clutch and Spiritual Beggars on the European leg of their Monstergroove 2003 tour.